cococats/gorge/README.md

 `put`: Use put to put a HTTP request.
 The URL will parse to: `localhost:6789/put`.

-`post`: Use post to post a HTTP Request The URL will parse to: `localhost:6789/get`.
+`post`: Use post to post a HTTP Request.

 `method`: Use method to get and post a HTTP method such as patch.